 - 1. Density Bonus: All developments including a residential component with Single-Family residences MAY be allowed to construct up to one hundred and fifty (150) percent of the dwelling unit density that is allowed by right under the current zoning bylaw (1.5 units for every unit currently allowed i.e. a project that is permitted to construct 10 units may construct up to 15 units with a special permit issued under this by-law), provided that a minimum of fifteen (15) percent of the total number of dwelling units are set aside as Affordable Housing Units, as defined hereunder.
-All developments including a residential component with Multi-Family residences MAY be allowed to construct up to two hundred (200) percent of the dwelling unit density that is allowed by right under the current zoning bylaw, provided that a minimum of twenty (20) percent of the total number of Affordable Units are set aside as Affordable Housing Units.
-Calculation of the number of Affordable Units shall be rounded up to the next higher whole unit. - 2.
+All developments including a residential component with Multi-Family residences MAY be allowed to construct up to two hundred (200) percent of the dwelling unit density that is allowed by right under the current zoning bylaw, provided that a minimum of twenty (20) percent of the total number of dwelling units are set aside as Affordable Housing Units. - 2.
 Frontage Bonus: With the grant of a Special Permit hereunder, the Planning Board may grant a reduction of the minimum lot frontage to no less than two thirds (2/3) of the frontage required in the applicable Zoning District. - 3.
-Buffer Requirement: When multi-family units are proposed, a buffer at least 30' wide by 8' high vegetated visual buffer must be constructed in areas of the site that border single-residence uses or Zoning Districts.

-- 4. Distribution of affordability for RENTAL units: Affordable rental units shall be set aside, as a minimum, in compliance with Housing Partnership needs assessment, as follows: - a) In developments which include fewer than three (3) affordable units all affordable units shall serve low or moderate income households. - b) In developments which include exactly three (3) affordable units, c) In developments which include more than three (3) affordable units, the units shall be distributed generally as follows:
+Buffer Requirement: When multi-family units are proposed, a buffer at least 30' wide by 8' high vegetated visual buffer must be constructed in areas of the site that border single-residence uses or Zoning Districts. - 4.
+Distribution of affordability for RENTAL units: Affordable rental units shall be set aside, as a minimum, in compliance with Housing Partnership needs assessment, as follows: - a) In developments which include fewer than three (3) affordable units all affordable units shall serve low or moderate income households. - b) In developments which include exactly three (3) affordable units. - One (1) affordable unit shall serve a very-low-income household - Two (2) affordable units shall serve a low or moderate income household - c) In developments which include more than three (3) affordable units, the units shall be distributed generally as follows: